goyalankit/blog/posts/_posts/2017-04-30-linux-bridge.markdown

 ## Creating a bridge

-Bridge can be created using `ioctl` command `SIOCBRADDBR`; as can be seen by `brctl` utiligy provided by bridge-utils.
+Bridge can be created using `ioctl` command `SIOCBRADDBR`; as can be seen by `brctl` utility provided by bridge-utils.

 {% highlight sh %}
 vagrant@precise64:~$ sudo strace brctl addbr br1